carlosandujar/Imitation-learning-using-ML-agent/README.md

 The directories <code>Assets</code>, <code>Packages</code>, <code>Project Settings</code>, and <code>User Settings</code> are necessary to open the project in Unity.

-The <code>results</code> directory contains the configuration files for training agents in the virtual environment, it also contains already trained models.
+The <code>results and config</code> directory contains the configuration files for training agents in the virtual environment, it also contains already trained models.

 The <code>demos</code> directory contains different videos of the training results.